Haymarket, Boston's centuries-old outdoor market, offers you the best deals in the city on a huge selection fresh produce.

-Haymarket vendors sell huge varieties of fruits and vegetables at rock-bottom prices from open wooden stands and pushcarts.
-Specialty grocers selling cheese, fish, Halal meats, spices, and other goodies from small shops can be found in an adjacent building.
+Haymarket vendors sell huge varieties of fruits and vegetables at rock-bottom prices from open wooden stands and pushcarts, usually covered with tents and awnings.

 Join the crowds of eager buyers searching for the best food deals in Boston - and get set for fun and bargains!

-More attractions near Haymarket:
+More Attractions near Haymarket: